tatsumoto-ren/tatsumoto-ren.github.io/blog/setting-up-goldendict.md

 ## gd-tools

 [gd-tools](https://github.com/Ajatt-Tools/gd-tools)
-is a collection of tools for GoldenDict that aim to help in learning foreign languages.
+is a collection of tools for GoldenDict-NG that aim to help in learning foreign languages.
 To install `gd-tools`, follow the [instructions on GitHub](https://github.com/Ajatt-Tools/gd-tools#installation).
 Arch Linux users can install the program [from the AUR](https://aur.archlinux.org/packages/gd-tools-git).